 2. Emphasising a Verb

 Two different types of emphasis are possible with verbs.
 One contrasts the verb with other verbs.
 Added to think in (c), this kind of emphasis would make a contrast with a different verb like say or know.
 The other type of verb emphasis contrasts the positive use of a verb with its negative, or vice versa.
 Giving this kind of emphasis to think in (c) would make a contrast with do not think.

 The first kind of verb emphasis is achieved in speech by a pitch change on the verb, i.e. saying it more “strongly”.
 The main written equivalent seems to be italicisation.
 To use grammar or vocabulary instead, one would have to be very wordy, saying something like think rather than say/know.

-(d) Constructing new roads does solve traffic problems.
+(d) Constructing new roads definitely solves (or does not solve) traffic problems.

 3. Highlighting the New Information in a Sentence